 A phonological processing disorder affects a child’s production and/or mental representation of speech sounds.

-In order to understand phonological processing disorders, you must understand phonological processes.
+To understand phonological processing disorders, you must understand phonological processes.

 For example, one common process is called “final consonant deletion.”
 A child who uses this process will delete the last syllable of multi-syllabic words.
 He or she may say “wa” for “water.”
 This is normal and usually, disappears by 3 years of age.